Things appear to be looking up for Sino-Global Shipping America Ltd. (SINO)

-Sino-Global Shipping America Ltd. (NASDAQ: SINO) is 217.96% higher on its value in year-to-date trading and has touched a low of $1.37 and a high of $12.28 in the current 52-week trading range.
+Sino-Global Shipping America Ltd. (NASDAQ: SINO) is 183.50% higher on its value in year-to-date trading and has touched a low of $1.37 and a high of $12.28 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The SINO stock was last observed hovering at around $6.48 in the last trading session, with the day’s gains setting it 0.07% off its average median price target of $8.75 for the next 12 months.
-It is also 25.14% off the consensus price target high of $8.75 offered by 1 analysts, but current levels are 25.14% higher than the price target low of $8.75 for the same period.
+The SINO stock was last observed hovering at around $6.18 in the last trading session, with the day’s loss setting it -0.34% off its average median price target of $8.75 for the next 12 months.
+It is also 33.26% off the consensus price target high of $8.75 offered by 1 analysts, but current levels are 33.26% higher than the price target low of $8.75 for the same period.

 The 2021 Backdoor Crypto Portfolio (free)